 Relative humidity (RH) measures the amount of water vapor in the air.
 It is expressed as a percentage of the water vapor the air can hold at a particular temperature.
 For example, if the warm air is saturated with water vapor (100% RH), it has the maximum amount of water vapor it can at that temperature.

 You may need to adjust the indoor relative humidity depending on your climate.

-The relative humidity of your indoor air can significantly impact your comfort level.
+The relative humidity of your indoor air can significantly impact your comfort level for sleeping.
 In warm weather, humidity can make the air feel even hotter, while in cold weather, it can make the dry indoor air feel more frigid.
 As a result, you may need to adjust the indoor relative humidity depending on the season.
 If you live in a warm climate, you may want to keep the relative humidity lower in summer to stay calm.